Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 5. Fluorescence

-When exposed to strong UV light, a diamond may emit a colored glow (blue, yellow, etc.).
+When exposed to strong UV light, a diamond may emit a colored glow (most commonly blue).
 The intensity is graded as NONE, FAINT, MEDIUM, STRONG, or VERY STRONG.

 A chart illustrating the diamond fluorescence grades as classified by GIA, which range from None, Faint, Medium, Strong to Very Strong.

-Fluorescence usually doesn’t significantly affect a diamond’s value unless very strong, which can make the diamond look hazy in natural light.
-For fancy colored diamonds, fluorescence can enhance the color.
+Fluorescence usually doesn’t significantly affect a diamond’s value unless it is Very Strong, which can occasionally make the diamond appear hazy or “milky” in natural light.
+For fancy colored diamonds, fluorescence can sometimes enhance the color.

 An illustration of various diamond shapes and cuts, including popular styles like Round, Princess, Cushion, and Oval, used for engagement rings and other jewelry.

-Emerald-cut diamonds are usually less expensive than round diamonds of the same size, allowing for a larger stone on the same budget.
+• Budgeting: Emerald-cut diamonds (and other Step Cuts) are typically less expensive per carat than Round Brilliant diamonds of the same quality, often allowing you to purchase a larger stone on the same budget.

-Princess-cut diamonds appear about 15% larger than round diamonds of the same weight.
+• Appearance of Size: Princess-cut diamonds often appear about 15% larger than Round diamonds of the same carat weight due to their square shape.
+Pear shapes can also appear larger.

-Pear-shaped diamonds should be worn with the round part at the base of your finger and the pointed end outward, making fingers look longer.
-Pear shapes can appear larger than round diamonds of the same carat.
+• Wearing a Pear: Pear-shaped diamonds should be worn with the rounded part at the base of your finger and the pointed end facing outward—a positioning that beautifully elongates the finger.

 Common Myths You’ve Heard